 Good for: Medium or larger pups.
 The sizes run from 34 to 48 inches long.
 Pet parents who have to carry the crate or load it into the car will love the lightweight construction and sturdy handles.

 Why our vets love it: Impact’s stationary dog crate is sturdy and durable.
 Impact’s website is also loaded with human-friendly features, like the ability to see how the crate would look in your car and a sizing guide.
-The right-sized crate is essential in ensuring your pup remains safe and sound.
+The right-size crate is essential in ensuring your pup remains safe and sound while offering them more than enough space to turn around and move as they need to.
 Also, Impact’s lifetime warranty gives vets and pet parents additional confidence.

 2. Harnesses & seatbelts

-Dog car safety harnesses and seatbelts are good to have, regardless of other safety measures you’re taking.
-A dog seatbelt works like a human one, but it clips to the pup’s collar.
-A safety harness works with your car’s seatbelt system.
+Dog car safety harnesses and seat belts are good to have, regardless of other safety measures you’re taking.
+A dog seatbelt works like a human one, but it clips to the pup’s collar for maximum security and safety.
+A safety harness, on the other hand, works with your car’s seat belt system.
 It goes around the chest and body of the dog and restricts movement even more.

 Sleepypod Clickit Sport Bundle

 Good for: Any breeds that won’t be in a carrier or crate.
 The CPS five-star rating applies to dogs 18 to 90 pounds.
 It’s dynamic, too, because it doubles as a walking harness.

 Why our vets love it: The CPS certification means the product received an objective, comprehensive review by safety experts.
 Pet parents can trust that this dog car safety harness will provide maximum protection.
 The harness restricts lateral and forward movement to keep your pet secure in case of a sudden stop or crash.